The credo of the modern service company

-- This is how you score in small talk: You do not have to say anything truly witty, but only interact with each other innocently.
-For example in the morning in the elevator.
-Instead of staring at the wall, just address the situation: "We meet here all the time.
-Takes only ten floors, but at least.
-In which department do you work? "
+- How to score in small talk: You don't have to say anything really witty, you just have to start a conversation with one another.
+For example, in the morning in the elevator.
+Instead of staring at the wall, just address the situation: “We always meet here.
+It only takes ten floors, but at least.
+Which department do you work in? ”

 - This is how you can shape your meeting: no place is better suited to self-presentation than the meeting, because everyone will be there.
 Your speech should therefore be well thought-out.
 Shine with a surprising entrance, which gives you attention.
 Then, explore how your ideas and work will benefit the company and colleagues.
 Please also include the other participants by asking for feedback or concrete suggestions.